Infant Acid Reflux: How to Resolve it For Your Baby?

 Some of these symptoms may indicate serious but treatable conditions.

-Usually, the baby's medical history is enough for the doctor to diagnose GERD, especially if the problem occurs regularly and causes discomfort.
+Usually, the baby's medical history is enough for the doctor to diagnose GERD, primarily if the problem occurs regularly and causes discomfort.
 The growth chart and diet history are also helpful, but occasionally, further tests are recommended.

 They may include:

 This can detect food being blocked from entering the small intestines (pyloric stenosis).

 These tests can aid in identifying possible causes of recurring vomiting and reduced weight gain.

 This X-ray test uses barium to highlight the esophagus, stomach, and upper part of the small intestine.
 In addition, this test may identify any obstructions or narrows in these areas.